La Center Middle School Handbook2019-2020

-* Treat guests at LCMS with courtesy and respect
+- Treating guests at LCMS with courtesy and respect

 The way I dress reflects my attitude about school and myself: I realize a neat, clean appearance is primary and the dress code helps me create a sense of self-respect and contributes to the educational environment.
-I will abide by our school dress code policy.
+I will abide by our school dress policy.

 I realize it is my obligation to create a tone of decency and respect within our community.
-Therefore, I will not harm or judge anyone else because of his/her race, color, age, sex, religion, sexual orientation, marital status, or national origin.
+Therefore, I will not harm or judge anyone else because of his/her race, color, age, sex, religion, politics, sexual orientation, marital status, or national origin.